Macomb Law Group, Auto Insurance Attorneys in Metro Detroit

 Will coordination of benefits still be offered?

 Yes.
-For the unlimited, $500,000 and $250,000 levels, you will have the choice to coordinate your policy.
+For the unlimited, $500,000 and $250,000 levels, you will have the option to coordinate your policy.
 However, the attorneys at Macomb Law Group recommend checking with your health insurance company and requesting a “Summary Plan Description” to determine whether your health insurance policy will “coordinate” with your auto insurance policy or exclude auto accident related care and treatment.

 How will attendant care be impacted by the new law?